microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-sendactivitynotification.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Send an activity feed notification in scope of a chat.
-For more details about sending notifications and the requirements for doing so, see [sending Teams activity notifications](/graph/teams-send-activityfeednotifications).
+Send an activity feed notification in the scope of a chat.
+For more information, see [sending Teams activity notifications](/graph/teams-send-activityfeednotifications).

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]